imagej/imagej.github.io/_pages/help/bug-reporting-best-practices.md

 5. Select `Manage Update Sites` and disable the update site identified in 4.
 6. Repeat 1-5 until your problem is resolved.

-**NOTICE:** During this process it is critical to keep in mind that update sites take precedence in the {% include list-of-update-sites content='order they are declared' %} - update sites lower on the list will overwrite components in sites higher on the list.
+**NOTICE:** During this process it is critical to keep in mind that update sites take precedence in the [order they are declared](/list-of-update-sites) - update sites lower on the list will overwrite components in sites higher on the list.

 ### Binary search through your external plugins